-You’re just five ingredients away from homemade Peanut Butter Granola, a quick and easy recipe that makes a wholesome, yummy breakfast, snack, or even dessert (dressed up with a handful of chocolate chips)!
+You're just five ingredients away from homemade Peanut Butter Granola, a quick and easy recipe that makes a wholesome, yummy breakfast, snack, or even dessert...all dressed up with a handful of chocolate chips!

 Now there is absolutely nothing wrong with cereal.
 And my kids actually like it a lot!
 But I apparently didn't realize how much they'd been missing granola, because when they smelled this batch baking they were all "Is that for US?!?!"